Leticia has a question:

-The slightly longer answer is that there are particular buying seasons in retail and it never hurts to be aware of those periods.
+The slightly longer answer is that there are particular buying seasons and you should be aware of them.
 Every store is different, of course, and the fashion industry in particular has its own patterns, but the general trends go something like this.

 We’ll be restocking products that we know always sell well, but will also be on the look-out for new items to spice up our ranges.
-Plus, there’s Valentine’s Day to consider.
-This is a bigger deal for some retailers than others, but if you make anything remotely Valentiney, indie retailers are going to want to know about it in early January.
+Plus, there’s Valentine’s Day.
+This is a bigger deal for some retailers than others, but if you make anything remotely Valentiney, indie retailers are going to want to know about it in early January at the latest.

 The same goes for annual events like Mothers’ and Fathers’ Day, Easter and Back-to-School.
-If your work ties in with a particular time of year, aim to get in touch with retailers at least a month in advance.
+If your work ties in with a particular time of year, aim to get in touch with retailers 6-8 weeks in advance.

-A good way to keep track of buying seasons is to pay attention to the dates of major trade shows.
+Keep track of buying seasons by paying attention to trade shows.

-This begins around May and ends in October.
+This begins around May and ends in about October.
 Larger shops or those with multiple branches will start earlier.
 Smaller shops are lighter on their feet and may leave it later.
-Trade shows happening in Britain around this time include Pulse and Autumn Fair.
+Trade shows happening in Britain around this time include the September edition of Top Drawer and Autumn Fair.